On the asymptotic dimension of the curve complex: Train tracks

-\item $\sigma\scm\tau$ is a split and $\tau'$ contains both of the large half-branches adjacent to $b$ and does not contain one or more of the two adjacent small half branches.
+\item $\sigma\scm\tau$ is a split and $\tau'$ contains both of the large half branches adjacent to $b$ in $\sigma$ and does not contain one or more of the two adjacent small half branches.
 In this case $\tau'$ is isotopic to a subtrack of $\sigma$ and $\sigma' = \tau'$.
+See Figure \ref{case 5}.

 \end{enumerate} \end{proof}